dvreeze/yaidom/docs/someXmlGotchas.rst

 * Conceptual circularity: namespace declarations are considered to be attributes, but attribute names can themselves have a namespace, thus depending on namespace declarations

   * Namespace declarations are fortunately easy to recognize in XML, but mind the distinction between prefixed namespace declarations and default namespace declarations
-* Prefixes themselves are considered to be insignificant, but be careful with DTD validation and some attribute values
+* Prefixes themselves are considered to be insignificant, but be careful with DTD validation, and with attribute values containing prefixes
 * Unprefixed attributes, unlike unprefixed elements (when using a default namespace), are not in any namespace
 * Some namespaces are reserved, namely the "xml" namespace (namespace URI: "http://www.w3.org/XML/1998/namespace") and the "xmlns" namespace (namespace URI: "http://www.w3.org/2000/xmlns/")
 * Even text strings in XML can be subject to namespace interpretation (for example in XML Schemas), although that is the responsibility of the application